zulip/zulip/templates/zerver/help/custom-emoji.md

 # Custom emoji

-Any custom emoji an organization has uploaded are available to all users.
+Custom emoji can be used by all users in an organization (including bots).
+They are supported everywhere that Zulip supports emoji, including [emoji reactions][emoji-reactions], [messages][emoji-messages], [stream descriptions][emoji-streams] and [user statuses][emoji-status].

+[emoji-reactions]: /help/emoji-reactions
+[emoji-messages]: /help/format-your-message-using-markdown#emoji-and-emoticons
+[emoji-streams]: /help/change-the-stream-description
+[emoji-status]: /help/status-and-availability

 ## Add custom emoji